Simon Whitlock: Early darts career

-Return to PDC
+Return to the PDC

 Whitlock returned to the PDC on 19 March 2009.

 He began playing in the AGP circuit where he won eight tournaments.
 He qualified for the Las Vegas Desert Classic but lost in the first round of the televised stages against Terry Jenkins.

 At the 2009 Grand Slam of Darts Whitlock won all 3 of his group stage games with wins over Ted Hankey, Wayne Mardle and Scott Waites.
 In the last 16 he defeated 1996 BDO World Champion Steve Beaton 10–1 but lost to eventual runner up Scott Waites.

 At the 2010 PDC World Championship, Whitlock defeated Colin Osborne, Wayne Jones, Terry Jenkins, James Wade, and Raymond van Barneveld before losing to Phil Taylor 7–3.

 After his run to the World Championship final, it was announced that he would be competing in the 2010 Premier League Darts as a wild card.
 He finished second in the table, therefore qualifying for the semi-finals where he lost 8-6 to James Wade.

 On his World Matchplay debut in 2010, Whitlock reached the semi-finals before losing to Phil Taylor.
 At the 2010 Grand Slam of Darts, he lost all three of his group matches against Dave Chisnall, Colin Osborne and Robert Thornton.

 Whitlock represented Australia alongside Paul Nicholson during the inaugural PDC World Cup of Darts in December 2010, losing out in the semi-finals to Wales' Mark Webster and Barrie Bates.